FAQ

 Question: Is precolumn filtration really necessary?

 Answer: Two potential sources of particulate contamination can cause trouble in the region beyond the injection device but before the analytical column.
-First, the injection device itself can introduce particles resulting from rotor seal wear or the coring of vial septa.
+First, the injection device itself can introduce particles from rotor seal wear or from coring vial septa.
 Second, contamination may be introduced by the sample matrix.
 Where practical, most of these types of contamination can be addressed in the sample preparation procedure.
 In cases where additional filtration is required between the injector and column, a low-volume, low-dispersion filter and/or guard column must be employed.
 OPTI-SOLV Mini Filters and OPTI-GUARD Guard Columns work extremely well for applications requiring precolumn protection.

 Should I pre-filter my mobile phase?